 Applicants are encouraged to submit representative publications in informatics, if available.
 For more information please visit the Graduate School Website.Visit Grad Studies Website

-The following is a brief synopsis of the general degree requirements; please see the MUII Student Handbook for complete details.
+The following is a brief synopsis of the general degree requirements; please see the MUIDSI Student Handbook for complete details.

 Currently, two fellowship programs offer either a 2-year support (NIH T32) or a full 4-year support (Life Sciences Fellowship Program).
 In addition, many faculty members have sizable funding for talented students and may recruit incoming students to their projects.